CrunchyData/crunchy-katacoda/postgis/load_data/03-shp2pgsql.md

-## Shapefiles
+## What is a shapefile?

-### What is a shapefile?
+[Shapefiles](https://en.wikipedia.org/wiki/Shapefile) are a very common format developed by Esri for storing and transporting spatial data.

-[Shapefiles] are a very common format developed by Esri for storing and transporting spatial data.
-When we talk about a "shapefile," it usually refers to a collection of files and not just a single file with the `.shp` extension.
-We've taken a look at the `.prj` file in the previous section.
+When we talk about a "shapefile," we're usually referring to a collection of files and not just a single file with the `.shp` extension.
+We've seen the `.prj` file in the previous section.
 The [Intro to PostGIS tutorial](https://postgis.net/workshops/postgis-intro/loading_data.html#shapefiles-what-s-that) also has helpful information about shapefiles.

-### shp2pgsql for importing shapefiles into PostGIS
+## shp2pgsql for importing shapefiles into PostGIS

 `shp2pgsql` is a command line tool for importing shapefiles into a PostgreSQL/PostGIS database. shp2pgsql comes with a PostGIS install, so we should already be able